Reviews You Can Rely On

 Among complete shelter systems, the Ridgerunner and the Junglelink stand out as lightweight and packable.

-When it comes to day-use, a hammock's packability and weight go hand in hand.
-And generally, the lightest models tend also to be the smallest and easiest to toss in a bag.
+For day use, a hammock's packability and weight go hand in hand.
+Generally, the lightest models are also the smallest and easiest to toss in a bag.
 Generally speaking, the more spacious and comfy an option, the heavier it will be.
-Doublewides like the Wise Owl Outfitters, Kootek Portable, and ENO Doublenest each weigh several ounces more than their single-sized counterparts or ultralight options, like the Grand Trunk Nano 7, Grand Trunk Ultralight Starter, or ENO JungleNest.
+Doublewides like the Wise Owl Outfitters, Kootek Portable, and ENO Doublenest each weigh several ounces more than their single-sized counterparts or ultralight options, like the ENO JungleNest and the ENO SingleNest.

 Our favorite day-use hammocks are often not anywhere close to the lightest models, but they are inexpensive and easy to throw in a backpack.